Miltonly/Streets/Locker Place

 Getting around

-Locker Place sits within the Ford neighbourhood, a position that makes the GO line the realistic Toronto commute.
+Locker Place sits in the Ford neighbourhood, a position that makes the GO line the realistic Toronto commute.
 A ten-minute drive to Milton GO Station puts Union under 70 minutes total.
-For those working in Mississauga, the 401 ramp at Regional Road 25 is the daily handle, reachable in about nine minutes.
-The street itself is quiet enough that the road network handles the load without the through-traffic noise that defines busier corridors.
-Pearson is a half-hour drive north, and Burlington or Oakville are within 20 to 25 minutes by car.
+For those working in Mississauga, the 401 ramp at Regional Road 25 is a nine-minute reach, making the drive a manageable 22 minutes.
+The street itself is quiet enough that the road network handles the load without through-traffic noise.

 Schools and catchment